 Take propolis in a capsule because the tincture form is very sticky and will adhere to your teeth and throat.
 It does eventually come off, but no one wants to deal with that.

 Progesterone Cream – Many women with cervical dysplasia have estrogen dominance, meaning that there is too much estrogen in the body compared with progesterone.
 Usually, these hormones maintain a balance, but exposure to excess estrogen’s and xenoestrogens in the environment cause these hormones to shift out of balance.
 Since it is the role of estrogen to tell your cells to proliferate, excess estrogen is a risk factor for cervical dysplasia and cervical cancer.
 Use of natural progesterone cream can help to counteract the effects of excess estrogen.

 Make sure the cream has only natural progesterone from plant sources and follow the directions for use.

-Before playing with your hormone you may want to speak with a naturopath to make sure using progesterone cream is right for your situation.
+Before playing with your hormones, you may want to speak with a Naturopath to make sure using progesterone cream is right for your situation.

 Seraphinite – is known as a powerful healing stone.
 Seraphinite helps purify the body and eliminate toxins.
 It is believed to allow old patterns of imbalance or disease to fall away, leaving space for new patterns of health and well-being to form.